Applied and Technical Studiesufv.ca/trades

 For program start and end dates for the welding program offered at the Canada Education Park in Chilliwack, please contact the Trades & Technology Centre at 604-847-5448 or firstname.lastname@example.org.

-The welding programs require continuous attendance throughout to successfully complete all requirements for the program.
+The welding programs require continuous attendance throughout the entire program to successfully complete all requirements.

 Students must complete all requirements with a minimum of 70% or better to receive a Credit (CR) grade in order to graduate.